Is Perchloric (HClO4) an acid or base? Strong or Weak - Conjugate base

 - They dissociate completely and release a large number of H+ ions in a solution.

 A weak acid is something that is not able to dissociate completely or partially dissociate in a solution.
-Some examples of a weak acid – CH3COOH, H3PO4, HCN, NH4+, etc.
+Some examples of a weak acids – are CH3COOH, H3PO4, HCN, NH4+, etc.

 Characteristics of Weak acids:-

-- They are weak electrolytes and have less conductivity as compare to strong acids.
+- They are weak electrolytes and have less conductivity as compared to strong acids.